MattWestb/EFR32-FW/Soff_EZSP/README.md

 LED | PC00

 SonOff ZBB and USB dongle can using the same firmware but the ZBB is standard locked and need one signed firmware if not flashing one new bootloadre with SWD.
-Both have large problems with hardware and the cip / module is not clibrated from the factory and need patching the firware with CTune for working.
+Both have large problems with hardware and the chip / module is not clibrated from the factory and need patching the firware with CTune for working.